apache/incubator-hugegraph-doc/content/en/docs/config/config-authentication.md

 ### Configure User Authentication

-By default, HugeGraph does **not enable** user authentication.
+By default, HugeGraph does **not enable** user authentication, and it needs to be enabled by modifying the configuration file (Note: If used in a production environment or over the internet, please use a **Java11** version and enable **auth-system** to avoid security risks.)"

 You need to modify the configuration file to enable this feature.
 HugeGraph provides built-in authentication mode: `StandardAuthenticator`.
 This mode supports multi-user authentication and fine-grained permission control.
 Additionally, developers can implement their own `HugeAuthenticator` interface to integrate with their existing authentication systems.

 HugeGraph authentication modes adopt [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 In simple terms, when sending an HTTP request, you need to set the `Authentication` header to `Basic` and provide the corresponding username and password.
 The corresponding HTTP plaintext format is as follows: